YashJain04/Room-Reserve/Details/README.txt

 - These files are .sql and/or .txt files and can be opened up using any text editor
 - manually created DDL for SQL database which is used to set up the database

--> ERD Database.pgerd: An updated ERD Diagram for the databases project
+-> ERD Database.pgerd: An updated ERD Diagram for the databases
 - This file can be opened up using PG Admin

--> Report: The report for the databases project.
+-> Report: The overall report + documentation.